Who Makes Darn Tough Socks? Part 1

 A lot goes into making the best sock.
 You need the right materials, right knit, right pattern.
 Most importantly though, you need the right people.
 It’s the “who” behind every aspect of our sock knitting process that makes us so confident in their quality, we choose to guarantee them for life.

-Let us introduce you to the people who make Darn Tough socks.
+Let us introduce you to the people who make Darn Tough socks (if you didn't know already, these are socks made in USA, 100%).
 You might learn a bit about sock-making along the way.

 Owen — Product Line Manager